top of page

 100 g tomato, finely diced

-10 g spring onions, coarsely chopped
+10 g spring onion, coarsely chopped

 3 coriander sprigs, coarsely chopped

-Garnish: 2 lime wedges and a few cucumber slices
+2 lime wedges

 Serve immediately.
 Garnish with lime and cucumber.